wxwern/personal-diary/README.md

 - FlickType keyboard integration in the Apple Watch app, allowing for a faster and more convenient typing experience on your wrist.
 - NO Ads & absolutely FREE! :D

 \* All Apple OSes supported include: iOS, iPadOS, macOS and watchOS.
-The macOS version of the app is in beta.
-It does not make sense to have a tvOS version of Personal Diary.

 ## Downloads
 ### Stable Release